Azurency/CQUI_Community-Edition/README.md

 # Community Quick User Interface (CQUI)
-> CQUI is an open source Civilization 6 mod that is maintened by it's community
+> CQUI is an open source Civilization 6 mod that is maintained by its community

-CQUI is an UI mod that helps you manage your empire faster and easier.
-It's an enhancement of the original UI that gives you the informations you need with less clicks.
-It also have a lot of usefull functionnality that makes the game even better.
+CQUI is a UI mod that replaces parts of the original Civ 6 UI, with the intention of letting you manage your emripe with fewer mouse clicks.

 This repository is the official repository of the [CQUI steam mod](http://steamcommunity.com/sharedfiles/filedetails/?id=1125169247).